ApolloNet/tamago/README.md

 }
 ```

-To display the 10 latest posts with the tag sharkz :
+To display the 10 latest posts with the tag sharkz:

 ```
 {